‘Fat’ James Harden Stuns Fans in Rockets Preseason Game [PHOTOS]

 Harden, who’s publicly announced his desire to be traded, didn’t attend his first practice with Houston until Monday, after which first-year Rockets coach Stephen Silas said he seemed fine.

-“You can ask him about his commitment and all that sort of thing,” said Silas.
+“You can ask him about his commitment and all that sort of thing,” said Silas, per ESPN.
 “But we had a good conversation.
 He was locked in.
 He was asking good questions.
 He was bringing up good points.
 We had a good discussion.”

 James Harden lookin THICCCCCCC @thisleague pic.twitter.com/gxzYg09wTz